 Just like spending time with your kids will help you bond with them, spending time with your dog will help you bond with your dog.

 And life is so short.
 Don’t waste a single minute that you could spend with loved ones—including your dog!

 There are many activities that you can share with your dog.
 Sometimes you need a few pieces of equipment, but often you just need a leash for safety and some water for your dog to drink.

 Take the time to figure out how you can have fun together and do it safely…

 There are so many ways that you and your family can enjoy time with your dog!

-- Fetch – This is more common with hunting breeds who have a natural instinct to recover and retrieve.
+This is more common with hunting breeds who have a natural instinct to recover and retrieve.
 Small dog breeds like Bichons may have some trouble getting into this game.

 If you have a dog, you need to find ways to include him in your leisure time.
 And dogs having fun—increases your chances for having a happy, well-adjusted life, as well.